xxl4/me/source/_posts/IT-security-2024-09-19.md

 **Passive Keyless Entry (PKE)**

-Passive Keyless Entry (PKE) is a vehicle security and convenience system that allows users to enter and start their vehicles without using a traditional metal key.
-Instead, it relies on a combination of electronic devices and sensors that communicate wirelessly.
+Passive Keyless Entry, often referred to as keyless entry or proximity entry, is a technology that allows you to unlock and start your vehicle without using a physical key.
+It uses radio frequency identification (RFID) or Bluetooth Low Energy (BLE) to communicate between the key fob and the vehicle's receiver.

 **How PKE Works:**

-* **Key Fob or Smart Key:** The user carries a key fob or smart key that contains a radio transmitter and a unique identification code.
-* **Vehicle Antenna:** The vehicle is equipped with an antenna that transmits and receives radio signals.
-* **Door Locks and Proximity Sensors:** Each door handle has sensors that detect the presence of the key fob.
-* **Ignition System:** The ignition system is modified to accept input from the key fob or smart key.

-**Operation:**
+1. **Proximity Detection:** The key fob constantly emits a low-power signal.

-* When a user approaches the vehicle, the key fob or smart key sends a signal to the vehicle antenna.
+2. **Vehicle Detection:** When you approach the vehicle, the receiver in the car detects the signal from the key fob.
-* The antenna detects the signal and compares the identification code with the one stored in the vehicle's computer.
-* If the codes match, the door locks are unlocked automatically, and the user can enter the vehicle.
-* To start the vehicle, the user places the key fob or smart key in a designated area inside the vehicle (e.g., a dashboard slot or cupholder) and presses the start button.
-* If the key fob or smart key is not present or the identification code does not match, the vehicle's security system will remain active, and the vehicle cannot be started.
+3. **Door Unlocking:** Once the car detects the key fob, the door locks automatically unlock.
+4. **Engine Starting:** When you enter the vehicle, you can typically press a start button or put the car in drive, and the engine will start without the need for a physical key.

 **Benefits of PKE:**

-* **Convenience:** Eliminates the need to carry and fumble with a metal key, especially in difficult weather conditions.
+* **Convenience:** Eliminates the need to fumble for keys.
-* **Security:** Enhances vehicle security by preventing unauthorized entry and theft.
-* **Hands-free operation:** Allows users to easily enter and start their vehicles without having to remove their key fobs or smart keys.
-* **Advanced features:** Some PKE systems include additional features such as remote trunk release, remote start, and keyless locking.
+* **Security:** Key fobs are programmed to work only with specific vehicles, reducing the risk of theft.
+* **Remote Access:** Some PKE systems allow you to lock and unlock your vehicle remotely, using an app on your smartphone.
+* **Comfort:** The ability to start your car without a key is particularly useful in cold weather or when your hands are full.
+* **Keyless Access:** When the key fob is inside the vehicle, all doors remain unlocked, allowing you to easily load or unload items without having to re-lock the car.

+**Security Considerations:**

+While PKE is generally secure, it's important to be aware of potential vulnerabilities:

+* **Relay Attacks:** Attackers can use relay devices to intercept the signal from your key fob and unlock the vehicle from a distance.
+* **Signal Boosters:** Attackers can also use signal boosters to amplify the signal from your key fob, allowing them to unlock your vehicle from a greater distance.
+* **Stolen Key Fobs:** If your key fob is lost or stolen, it can be used by someone else to unlock and start your vehicle.

+To mitigate these risks, consider using a dedicated key fob security pouch or Faraday bag to block the signal from your key fob.

 ## First CyberBoost Catalyse startup cohort named
 [Read more](https://www.computerweekly.com/news/366610576/First-CyberBoost-Catalyse-startup-cohort-named)

 Published: Tue, 17 Sep 2024 03:30:00 GMT

-Sure, here is the first CyberBoost Catalyse startup cohort:
+Sure, here is the first CyberBoost Catalyse startup cohort named:

-**Cohort 1**

-* **Aether Industries** - Developer of a cyber range and security awareness training platform.
-* **Alkymi** - Provider of a threat intelligence platform that helps organizations identify and mitigate cyber threats.
-* **Arachnys** - Developer of a threat detection and response platform that uses artificial intelligence to identify and block cyberattacks.
-* **Arceo.ai** - Provider of a cloud-based security platform that helps organizations protect their data and applications from cyberattacks.
-* **Armorblox** - Provider of an email security platform that uses artificial intelligence to detect and block phishing attacks.
-* **Awake Security** - Developer of a threat detection and response platform that uses machine learning to identify and investigate cyberattacks.
+* **Anomali** - Anomali is a threat intelligence platform company.
+It provides threat intelligence, security analytics, and incident response solutions to organizations around the world.
+* **Area 1** - Area 1 is a cybersecurity company that provides vulnerability management and threat intelligence solutions.
-* **Axonius** - Provider of a cybersecurity asset management platform that helps organizations track and manage their security assets.
+* **Axonius** - Axonius is a cybersecurity asset management company.
+It provides a platform that helps organizations discover, manage, and secure their IT assets.
-* **Cado Security** - Developer of a cloud-based security platform that helps organizations protect their data and applications from cyberattacks.
-* **Check Point Software Technologies** - Provider of a comprehensive suite of cybersecurity solutions, including firewalls, intrusion detection systems, and endpoint security.
+* **Cybereason** - Cybereason is a cybersecurity company that provides endpoint protection, detection and response solutions.
-* **Claroty** - Provider of a cybersecurity platform that helps organizations protect their industrial control systems from cyberattacks.
-* **Cobalt.io** - Provider of a bug bounty platform that helps organizations find and fix security vulnerabilities in their software.
-* **Corvus Insurance** - Provider of cyber insurance for businesses of all sizes.
-* **CrowdStrike** - Provider of a cloud-based endpoint security platform that uses artificial intelligence to detect and block cyberattacks.
-* **CyberArk** - Provider of a privileged access management solution that helps organizations protect their sensitive data from unauthorized access.
-* **Cybereason** - Provider of a threat detection and response platform that uses artificial intelligence to identify and block cyberattacks.
+* **Darktrace** - Darktrace is a cybersecurity company that provides artificial intelligence-driven threat detection and response solutions.
-* **Cylera** - Provider of a cybersecurity platform that helps organizations protect their medical devices from cyberattacks.
+* **Exabeam** - Exabeam is a cybersecurity company that provides user and entity behavior analytics solutions.
-* **Darktrace** - Provider of a threat detection and response platform that uses artificial intelligence to identify and block cyberattacks.
+* **FireEye** - FireEye is a cybersecurity company that provides threat intelligence, security analytics, and incident response solutions.
-* **Dragos** - Provider of a cybersecurity platform that helps organizations protect their industrial control systems from cyberattacks.
+* **Lacework** - Lacework is a cybersecurity company that provides cloud security solutions.
-* **Eclypsium** - Provider of a firmware security platform that helps organizations identify and mitigate firmware vulnerabilities.
-* **EclecticIQ** - Provider of a threat intelligence platform that helps organizations identify and mitigate cyber threats.
+* **Mandiant** - Mandiant is a cybersecurity company that provides threat intelligence, security consulting, and incident response solutions.
+* **Palo Alto Networks** - Palo Alto Networks is a cybersecurity company that provides next-generation firewalls, intrusion prevention systems, and cloud security solutions.
+* **SentinelOne** - SentinelOne is a cybersecurity company that provides endpoint protection and detection and response solutions.
-* **Endace** - Provider of a network traffic analysis platform that helps organizations investigate and respond to cyberattacks.
+* **Tanium** - Tanium is a cybersecurity company that provides endpoint management and security solutions.

-These startups were selected for the CyberBoost Catalyse program based on their innovative cybersecurity solutions, their strong teams, and their potential to make a significant impact on the cybersecurity industry.
-The CyberBoost Catalyse program is a six-month accelerator program that provides startups with mentorship, training, and resources to help them grow and succeed.
+These startups were selected for the CyberBoost Catalyse program based on their innovative cybersecurity solutions and their potential to make a significant impact on the cybersecurity industry.
+The program provides these startups with access to mentorship, funding, and other resources to help them grow and succeed.

 I hope this information is helpful.
 Please let me know if you have any other questions.